DJDarkViper/CoreDB/README.md

 Usage
 -----

 CoreDB is a SQLess wrapper for SQLite3 Databases.
-That means that CoreDB will manage all operations of your sites communication with stored data via "Managed Obejct" structs.
+That means that CoreDB will manage all operations of your sites communication with stored data via "Managed Object" structs.

 The pattern is that for each "table" (aka: *Entity*), there is a class with properties that matches the structure of the Entities properties (fields).

-Lets pretend we have a _Users_ entity (table) with the properties as follows (in pseudoQL):
+Lets pretend we have a _Users_ entity (table) with the properties as follows (in sqlite):

 ```
+CREATE TABLE Users (
 	id INTEGER PRIMARY KEY,
 	username TEXT NOT NULL,
 	password TEXT NOT NULL,
 	email TEXT NOT NULL
+);
 ```

 we would have an class like this: